-- (a) Except as otherwise provided in this division, the director, or the designated official within the purchasing division, when authorized by the director in writing, shall serve as the principal public purchasing official for the county, shall be responsible to the board and shall be responsible for the procurement of goods and services in accordance with this division.
-Additionally, the purchasing division shall serve as a servicing agency for the constitutional officers and agencies, as directed by the board. - (b) In accordance with this division and any other applicable laws, the director, or the designated official within the purchasing division, when authorized by the director in writing, shall: - (1) Procure or supervise all goods and/or services needed by the county;

-- (2) Approve all purchase orders, regardless of amount, for all goods and/or services procured as authorized in this division; - (3) Provide assistance to agencies in the sale, trade, or disposal of surplus supplies and tangible personal property; - (4) With the exception of contract review policies approved by the board, have the authority and responsibility to establish and maintain written administrative procedures governing procurement of goods and/or services, in accordance with this division and purchasing policies adopted by resolution of the board ("purchasing manual").
-Once developed, and as amended, the administrative procedures implementing this division and purchasing policies adopted by the board shall be approved by the county administrator. - (c) The director may not delegate procurement authority to other county officials, except as authorized herein, or except as authorized pursuant to rules and regulations adopted by the board.
+- (a) Except as otherwise provided in this division, the Director, or the designated official within the Purchasing Department, when authorized by the Director in writing, shall serve as the principal public purchasing official for the County, shall be responsible to the Board and shall be responsible for the procurement of goods and services in accordance with this division.
+Additionally, the Purchasing Department shall serve as a servicing agency for the Constitutional Officers and Agencies, as directed by the Board. - (b) In accordance with this division and any other applicable laws, the Director, or the designated official within the Purchasing Department, when authorized by the Director in writing, shall: - (1) Procure or supervise all goods and/or services needed by the County; - (2) Approve all Purchase Orders, regardless of amount, for all goods and/or services procured as authorized in this division; - (3) Provide assistance to Agencies in the sale, trade, or disposal of surplus supplies and tangible personal property; - (4) With the exception of contract review policies approved by the Board, have the authority and responsibility to establish and maintain written administrative procedures governing procurement of goods and/or services, in accordance with this division and purchasing policies adopted by resolution of the Board ("Purchasing Manual").
+Once developed, and as amended, the administrative procedures implementing this division and purchasing policies adopted by the Board shall be approved by the county administrator. - (c) The Director may not delegate procurement authority to other County officials, except as authorized herein, or except as authorized pursuant to rules and regulations adopted by the Board.